This post contains affiliate links. Read the full disclosure here.

 - You can easily halve the recipe if you want a smaller mug cake!

-- Eat the mug cake right away!
+- Eat the mug brownie right away!
 You've probably seen this with other food you've microwaved, but mug cake will get dry if you try to make it hours ahead of time or save it for tomorrow.
 If you use the oven method it won't dry out as quickly though.

 Storage and Freezing Instructions